Hungarian sour cherry pastry / Meggyes pite

 Cannellini Bean Vegetarian Meatballs

-Wow that is quite a mouthfull for the name of a simple recipe!
+Wow that is quite a mouthful for the name of a simple recipe!

-I wanted to bring the vegetarian version of meatballs to a banquet where they served meatballs.
-The organizers decided that the vegetarian alternative would be to leave out the meat; however, most vegetarians like protein so leaving out the meat is not a solution.
+We were invited to a banquette where the organizers decided that the vegetarian alternative to spaghetti with meatballs dinner would be to leave out the meat; however, most vegetarians like protein so leaving out the meat is not a solution.
+So I decided to come up with a vegetarian alternative.
 This challenge got me this amazing recipe though so no complaints.

-These beanballs are mouthwatering, my corgi thinks they are meat.
+These bean balls are mouthwatering, even my corgi thinks it is meat.
 How do I know he likes it?
-He starts putting out his paw to shake my hand without being asked and he licks his bowl for another 10 minutes after he finished eating hoping he can find some more.
+He starts putting out his paw to shake my hand without being asked and he licks his bowl for another 10 minutes after he finishes eating hoping he can find some more.

 Let’s talk about the cannellini beans briefly.
 They are the main ingredient and with their high protein content they replace the meat easily.